dlccyes/CollegeNotes/docs/OtherNotes/MacOS.md

 ### Can't connect to ASUS monitor

+**Problem**

 My Asus monitor will oscillate between connected and not connected when connecting to my MacBook Pro 14" M2 Pro 2023.

 **Solution**

+First install DisplayLink Manager if you haven't.
+You can find the files you need to download in [ASUS's download page](https://www.asus.com/us/support/Download-Center/).

-System settings -> Displays -> set "Refresh rate" to 60Hz
+Next, go to System settings -> Displays -> set "Refresh rate" to 60Hz